panulogic/cisf/README.md

     let relPath = r.rel(__filename);
     ok (r (relPath) === require (__filename));

-Note above does nothing because it requires the same module you are already in.
+Note above does nothing, because it requires the same module you are already in.
 We just use that as a test becaseu we know that module